 If you are not using the app you should go to the PoMS website to enter your results.
-You do not have to register on the PoMS website, but if you do you will be able to go back to your previous counts and see the results, and edit them if needed.
+You do not have to register on the PoMS website, but if possible we recommend that you do register, as this will enable you to go back to your previous counts and see the results, and edit them if needed.
+If you are using the app please register on the website with the same email address as you used for the app, as this will allow you to see your app records on the website.